Abe voices 'repentance' on WW2, touts Japan's new security role

 WASHINGTON Prime Minister Shinzo Abe expressed “deep repentance” over Japan’s role in World War Two in a speech to the U.S. Congress on Wednesday, even as he declared Tokyo’s emergence as a global security player in the face of China’s rising power.

-Using the high-profile platform to strike a note of measured contrition, Abe insisted that Japan must not avert its eyes from the suffering of Asian people from its wartime behavior but stopped short of issuing his own apology, instead upholding statements by his predecessors.
+Using the high-profile platform to strike a note of measured contrition, Abe insisted that Japan must not avert its eyes from the suffering of Asian peoples from its wartime behaviour but stopped short of issuing his own apology, instead upholding statements by his predecessors.

-Abe’s comments on Japan’s war record drew criticism from some U.S. lawmakers who hoped he would go further and did little to placate critics in South Korea and China, where he is accused of trying to whitewash history.
+Abe’s comments on Japan’s war record drew criticism from some U.S. lawmakers who hoped he would go further and were also unlikely to satisfy critics in South Korea and China, where he is accused of trying to whitewash history.

-But the conservative premier chose to focus his landmark speech more on the future of the U.S.-Japan military alliance and press skeptical lawmakers to back a Pacific trade pact.
+But the conservative premier chose to focus his landmark speech more on the future of the U.S.-Japan military alliance and press sceptical lawmakers to back a Pacific trade pact.

 “We now hold high a new banner that is a ‘proactive contribution to peace based on the principle of international cooperation’,” Abe said a day after he and President Barack Obama cemented new guidelines for Japan’s military to support U.S. forces beyond its waters.
 He has proposed reforms to Japan's pacifist post-war constitution to make this possible.